-The 2017 edition of the standard provides a new modelling approach to be used for pipe stress and flexibility analyses which are based on using a standard SIF of 1.5 in combination with an equivalent fitting thickness.
-The latest revision also provides a standard for qualification of the SIF.
+The 2017 edition of the standard provides a new modeling approach to be used for pipe stress and flexibility analyses which are based on using a standard SIF of 1.5 in combination with an equivalent fitting thickness.
+The latest revision also provides a standard for the qualification of the SIF.
 Thereby a manufacturer also has the possibility of taking credit for a potentially lower SIF than 1.5 for a specific elbow design.
-Other important features of the ISO14692 have undergone very significant changes as well, such features are: the qualification of GRP piping components, the standard on GRP flanges, the design stress envelope, fatigue in GRP and static electricity.
+Other important features of the ISO14692 have undergone very significant changes as well, such features are the qualification of GRP piping components, the standard on GRP flanges, the design stress envelope, fatigue in GRP, and static electricity.

 Few more related articles for you.